 - Flowers: White flowers grow on tall (3 ft.) flower stalks and are hooded by purple bracts.

 Bear’s breeches are dependably hardy in USDA Hardiness Zones 6 to 10.
 They can often survive winter down to Zone 5, but it can be a bit of a gamble during harsh winters.
 A thick layer of mulch will improve their chances.

 Plants will do best in full sun to partial shade.
 They need more protection in hot climates, but wherever you grow them, they need at least a few hours of sun to bloom well.

 Bear's breeches are both tall and wide plants.
-Mature clumps can reach anywhere from 3 - 6 ft. tall with a comparable width.
+Mature clumps can reach anywhere from 3 to 6 ft. tall with a comparable width.
 Give them room to spread out